sstoupin/dtxrd/README.txt

 throughput - calculates throughput for a multi-crystal configuration described by an input file with a special format

-rctopo - recombines snapshots of crystal reflectivity at different angles on the crystal rocking curve to produce rocking curve images (e.g., map of FWHM of the rocking curve, peak position, etc.)
+rctopo - recombines 2D images of crystal reflectivity at different angles on the crystal rocking curve to produce rocking curve images (e.g., maps of the rocking curve's width, peak position, etc.)

-seehdf - an hdf4 file viewer
+seehdf - plots maps of 2D data contained in hdf4 and hdf5 files

 rcpeak - a tool to plot and perform fitting and analysis of a rocking curve peak data given by a multi-column ASCII file.

-specscan - a tool to view and extract a particular scan from a SPEC file
+specscan - extracts a particular scan from a SPEC file

 flux - x-ray flux calculator based on scaler count rate and a detector response

+crl - compound reflractive lens calculator

 REQUIREMENTS
 ------------
 * hdf (hdf4, includes *hdp* command-line tool)